Elliott-dev/Big-Data-Challenge--Amazon-Shoppers-Product-Reviews/README.md

 ### Level 1

-* Used the furnished schema to create tables in your RDS database.
+* Used the furnished schema to create tables in my RDS database.

 * Created two separate Google Colab notebooks and **Extracted** any two datasets from the list at [review dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt), one into each notebook.